Frequently Asked Questions

 Q. What is the spiritual life in Auroville?

 There is no formal or organised spiritual life in Auroville.
-It is up to each individual to follow some sort of spiritually based lifestyle, though this doesn't mean that all the residents of Auroville necessarily do so.
+It is up to each individual to follow some sort of spiritually based lifestyle, though this does not mean that all the residents of Auroville necessarily do so.
 Essentially, all that is asked of those joining Auroville is that they have the goodwill to participate in an experiment in human unity, and some basic understanding of the vision underlying the experiment.
 In general, people are unlikely to be attracted to Auroville, or feel comfortable in the township over the long term, unless there is some sort of spiritual basis to their life.

 Q. Is Auroville (AV) the base for a cult or sect, with Sri Aurobindo and the Mother as the guru figures?